 An early advocate of colour photography, Joel Meyerowitz was instrumental in bringing this method to widespread recognition and use and is credited for expanding its global appreciation.
 His work since the early 1960s has made him a leading figure in the history of 20th century photography and an integral part of the American photographic canon.

-The subjects of his photographs are wide-ranging, from his iconic depictions of the bustle of city life, to his depictions of coastal life and the vast seascapes of Cape Cod, through to his pivotal series documenting all the work inside Ground Zero in the aftermath of 9/11.
+The subjects of his photographs are wide-ranging, from his iconic depictions of the bustle of city life, to the vast seascapes of Cape Cod, and his pivotal series documenting all the work inside Ground Zero in the aftermath of 9/11.

 Named one of the greatest photographers in our original feature, Martin Parr is the most well-known and talented of contemporary British documentary photographers.